coderschool/codercomm-fe/docs/steps/02-authentication-system.md

 3. Register a new account
 4. Verify that protected routes work correctly

+## FAQ: Understanding Authentication State

+### Why do we need `isInitialized` and `isAuthenticated` separately?

+**`isInitialized`** and **`isAuthenticated`** serve different purposes:

+- **`isInitialized`** tracks whether the authentication system has completed its initial check (loading token from storage, validating it).
+Without this flag, your app wouldn't know if authentication is still being checked or if it's complete and the user isn't authenticated.

+- **`isAuthenticated`** simply indicates if a user is currently logged in.

+This separation prevents premature redirects or UI flashing during app startup.

+### Could we combine `currentUser` and `isAuthenticated`?

+While you could technically derive `isAuthenticated` from `!!currentUser`, keeping them separate is better practice because:

+1. It makes the authentication state explicit rather than implicit
+2. It prevents bugs if `currentUser` is null for reasons other than authentication
+3. It improves code readability - other developers can immediately understand the authentication state

+### What's a good pattern for auth state management?

+A good auth state management pattern includes:
+- Clear separation between initialization state and authentication state
+- Explicit loading states for different auth operations
+- Centralized error handling for auth-related errors
+- Persistence for necessary auth data (like tokens)

+Our implementation with Zustand follows these patterns to create a robust authentication system.

 ## What's Next?

 In the next step, we'll implement the main layout and navigation components, enhancing the user interface to provide a better user experience.